skharab-anaplan/objective_regex/README.md

 [![CI](https://github.com/VRGhost/objective_regex/actions/workflows/main.yml/badge.svg?branch=main)](https://github.com/VRGhost/objective_regex/actions/workflows/main.yml)

 * Do you work with regular expressions often?
-* Do you want for them to me better readable and easier to support?
+* Do you want for them to be more readable and easier to support?

 So do I. Tired of writing of ugly mixture of backslashes, brackets and odd symbols, I have started to wonder if there is a better, more elegant way of dealing with them.